pawanpaudel93/motion-planning-dashboard/README.md

 a virtual environment and install django and django dependencies with it from the Pipfile.
 - And `npm install` to install all the vue dependencies from package.json
 - Run `python manage.py makemigrations && python manage.py migrate` to make and migrate the migrations to PostgreSQL database.
+- After this follow steps below for either local development or local deployment.

 ### Local Development
 - Then run `python manage.py runserver` to run the django development server.